rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 Automatic connection recovery has a number of limitations and intentional design decisions that applications developers need to be aware of.

-When a connection is down or lost, it <a href="/heartbeats.html">takes time to detect</a>.
+When a connection is down or lost, it [takes time to detect](/heartbeats.html).
 Therefore there is a window of time in which both the library and the application are unaware of effective connection failure.
 Any messages published during this time frame are serialised and written to the TCP socket as usual.
-Their delivery to the broker can only be guaranteed via <a href="/confirms.html">publisher confirms</a>: publishing in AMQP 0-9-1 is entirely asynchronous by design.
+Their delivery to the broker can only be guaranteed via [publisher confirms](/confirms.html): publishing in AMQP 0-9-1 is entirely asynchronous by design.

 When a socket or I/O operation error is detected by a